EduPav/spoodler/docs/pending.md

 ## Pending

-- Implement example endpoint.
+- Create RESTful report and reports endpoints.
+WIth full crud? routes? learn structure.
 - UI with 3 pages.
 Home with all reports, Single report page and stats one.
+- Html view and its tests

 ---

 ## Professor requirements:

-- Add deleted endpoint as an example to the official pdf report?
 - RESTful API.
 - Some sort of security. ssl certs?
 Multifactor auth?
 - user, and i guess also passwords, databases.
 - stats endpoint for graphical and statistical analysis.
+- Insomnia testing (not required by him, but wants different types of tests).

 ---

 ## Done

+- Create lib with functions to handle user input.
+Create those with chatGPT to get different code than original.
+- Implement example endpoint.
+(LegacyHandler.php, report.php)
+- Add MVC classes tests.
 - Implement my PFE MVC classes
 - Increase table classes robustness
 - Set up logger: